 Unless you're from a select few countries, such as India, travel to Bhutan is expensive and not easily undertaken.
-However, the rich culture, unspoiled scenery, and fresh mountain air make it very worthwhile.
+However, the distinctive Buddhist culture, unspoiled scenery, and fresh mountain air make it very worthwhile.
 The number people visiting Bhutan is increasing every year, reflective of growing interest in the country as a tourism destination.
 Here's what you need to know about to plan your trip.

 Tours and Independent Travel